 — Jason Epstein, New York Review of Books, March 2010

 Consolidation sounds so tidy, so crisp; but as Esposito writes: “there will be a bloody mess while the final vestiges of the old order are rooted out.”
-Whatever the body count, we know that as we navigate the epochal shift from a print-centric to digital-dominant world, we will be traveling into territory now unknowable.
+Whatever the body count, we know that as we navigate from a print-centric to digital-dominant world, we will be traveling into unknown territory.
 Here at Places, as at publications everywhere, the uncertainties aren’t mere abstractions; they’re both urgent and ordinary.
 We are truly betwixt worlds, and as editor of a web-based journal, I’ve again and again felt the truth of William Gibson’s familiar observation: “The future is already here.
 It’s just unevenly distributed.”
 In my experience the distribution — contrary to popular perception — is less generational than temperamental.
 Some of our authors — digital immigrants as much as natives — move readily among the many platforms of contemporary publishing, from the hard copy to the web to the app to mobile to social.
 One afternoon a member of Places’ board told me, as we stood in his studio looking at a wall of books, that he’d be happy to see every last one of them digitized (hinting perhaps at a future anthology: architects and their e-books.)
 Yet often enough the conversation with contributors will center on the relative merits of print-versus-digital, and an author will confess anxiety about the perceived limitations of online publication — some lingering unease that without the totem of the hard copy, the text will not fully or legitimately exist in the world.

 Actually this conversation happens less and less often; but it still happens, and the focus on the hard copy — on the object — is natural enough.
 You can hold it in your hand and admire the design, feel its weight, appreciate what Nicholson Baker has called “a beautifully browsable invention that needs no electricity and exists in readable form no matter what happens.”
 But in the contemplation of the object, you do not necessarily consider the many systems — the intricate and overlapping networks of publishers, editors and proofreaders, of designers and typographers and printers, of marketers and distributors and transporters, of booksellers, libraries and archives — that have been activated in its service.